jtgrassie/monero-pool/README.md

 clients) and some sensible proxying/caching being placed in front of the [web UI](#web-ui).

+Configuration is extremely flexible, now allowing for the pool to run in a variety of setups, such as highly available and redundant configurations.
+Discussed further below in: [Interconnected pools](#Interconnected-pools).

 This pool was the *first* pool to support RandomX and is currently the *only* pool which supports the RandomX fast/full-memory mode.